Genealogy of the Weeks Family

 Strawberry Banke became incorporated as the town of Portsmouth in 1653, and included an area on the southwest outskirts that dates to thirteen years earlier when Captain Francis Champernowne settled there and called it Greenland.
 Portsmouth became a thriving port, as well as a haven for settlers leaving the Puritan intolerance of other Massachusetts settlements.
 When New Hampshire Colony was carved out of Massachusetts in 1679, Portsmouth became its first capitol.

-Leonard Weeks is first mentioned in the parish records of Compton Martin in Somerset County, England, which record the names of two of the sons of John Wyke of Moreton - William who was baptised in 1636, and his brother Leonard who was baptised in 1638.
-However, it is likely that Leonard's acutal birth was several years prior, perhaps in 1635.
+Leonard Weeks (c.1635-1707) is first mentioned in the parish records of Compton-Martin in Somerset County, England, which record the names of two of the sons of John Wyke of Moreton in Dorsetshire - an older son William who was baptised in 1637, and a younger son Leonard who was baptised on Aug.
+7, 1639 in the Compton-Martin parish church.
+However, it is likely that Leonard's acutal birth was sometime prior, perhaps about 1635, which would make him about 20-years old when his name first appears in documents in the New World.

-When and how Leonard Weeks came to America is unknown, but his name is not mentioned next until Dec.
-6, 1655, when he is listed as witness to a bond in what is now York County, Maine.
-He is mentioned next in the Portsmouth records on June 29, 1656, when he received a grant of eight acres of land.
+It is not known when and how Leonard Weeks came to America, but the first mention of his name in the colonies is on Dec.
+6, 1655 when he is listed as witness to a bond in what is now York County, Maine.
+He next appears in the Portsmouth records on June 29, 1656 when he received a grant of eight acres of land.
 Because it is said that "when he first went to the part of Portsmouth now called Greenland, he lived one year on a farm owned by Capt.
 Champernoon", it is likely that Leonard's land grant was in the same area.
 He received more land in 1660, presumably in Greenland again, and he was living the following year in Greenland on the Winnicut River, where he remained the rest of his life.

 Leonard Weeks is mentioned several times in the Portsmouth town records, and he held various town offices.
 He was elected one of the selectmen (basically a town elder) in 1661.
 He later became a constable, and for several years he was the sheriff.
 When New Hampshire colony separated from Massachusetts in 1665, "Leonard Weeks stood for Massachusetts."
 He married first in 1667 Mary Haines, the daughter of his neighbor Deacon Samuel Haines, and second Elizabeth, who survived him.
 He died in 1707 at his farm in Greenland.
 He had seven children, all born in Greenland, who are listed below.
 The first five were with Mary Haines, and there is speculation that the last two were with Elizabeth, but this is not certain.